 Common Causes Of Car Accidents

-- Reckless or Aggressive Driving.
 A reckless driver disregards the safety of others on the road.
 Aggressive driving usually involves tailgating, yelling, rude gestures, and similar expressions of anger.
 Aggressive driving habits include speeding, switching lanes erratically, merging without signaling, and other dangerous driving behaviors.
 It often starts when other drivers are rude or disrespectful.
 Often the victims of such discourteous behavior become aggressors themselves.
-Aggressive driving crosses the line into road rage when a driver assaults another driver or a passenger, uses a weapon, or uses the car as a weapon.
+Aggressive driving crosses the line into road rage when a driver assaults another driver or a passenger, uses a weapon or uses the car as a weapon.
 Data from the AAA Foundation for Traffic Safety shows that nearly 80 percent of drivers demonstrated road rage in the past year.

 Drivers must always drive as carefully as possible.
 When individuals drive in Florida, they owe a duty of care to the other drivers on the road.
 A driver should take every precaution to always drive safely.
 However, you cannot predict when or if other drivers will do the same.